open-strategy-partners/sprint-guide/brilliant-sprints.md

 First and foremost: Thank you for your contribution to your open source community!
 Thank you for making sprints a part of it!
 This is our guide to help you run a productive and fun event.

-Among the teams at DRUD Tech, Open Strategy Partners, and the open source communities and organizations we’ve been involved in over the years, we’ve been to a lot of events.
+At Open Strategy Partners, among the open source communities and organizations we’ve been involved in over the years, we’ve been to a lot of events.
 We’ve contributed, coded, hacked, for thousands of hours at countless sprints.
 Just like we say about our open source code, you shouldn’t have to reinvent the wheel every time we run a sprint.
 We’ve boiled our experience down here, done research, and taken guidance from the wisdom of others–"building on the shoulders of giants"–on running a great … brilliant! … sprint.

 Don’t feel that you can’t run a code sprint if you can’t cover every single point in this guide.
 If you get power, WiFi, food and drink, and sprinters there, you’ve already got the potential for a great sprint.
 As you plan and look through this guide, do as much as you can manage for your sprint.
 When it’s done, take note of what went well and what didn’t go so well–and iterate!
 Do a little better next time!

 **Contribute to this guide -** We’d also like to know what went well for you and what we’ve forgotten or gotten wrong in your view … and that’s why this guide itself it open source and ready and waiting for your input on GitHub.
-[Make one more contribution and help open source communities sprint better!](https://github.com/drud/sprint_guide)
+[Make one more contribution and help open source communities sprint better!](https://github.com/open-strategy-partners/sprint-guide/)

 ### Brilliant sprints